 elements to handling buttons clicks.
 That makes it a

-started implementing it all!
+implementing it all!

 HTML forms were first standardized in HTML+, which also proposed tables, mathematical equations, and text that wraps around images.
 Amazingly, all three of these technologies survive, but in totally different standards: tables in RFC 1942, equations in MathML, and floating images in CSS 1.0.